 The wine is added over the uncooked rice just after it has been seared in butter and onion (or shallots), and before adding the first ladle of stock.

-Either white wine or red wine is used depending on the rest of the ingredients that are added to the risotto.
+Either dry white wine or red wine is used depending on the rest of the ingredients that are added to the risotto.

 Instead of wine, you can add Champagne or Prosecco, their flavor is much more delicate and subtle.